Itvisors/mendix-GeoLocationWidget/README.md

 ####Map
 Specify the Google API key to use.
 Usually only necessary when you want to track your API usage or exceed the free usage limits.

+Known issue: Currently the API key does not work.